Definition of a Screenplay

 Screenplay Formatting

 If you’re going to write a screenplay, there’s one thing you need to know – proper script formatting.
 A lot of people think that as long as the story is good, the format doesn’t matter.
-But trust me, it does.
+But trust me, it does!
+Nothing says “screenwriting newbie” more than glaring formatting mistakes.

 Proper screenplay formatting will make your script more likely to be taken seriously by agents, producers, and directors.
 Think of it like this – your script is a blueprint for the entire production, so whatever you put into it will be the basis for what comes out on film.